 - On-demand showings and instant scheduling are a huge perk - let your prospects know in the description that you offer both!
 Scheduling showings around someone else's schedule can be a big pain for a prospect and often a deterrent from ever seeing the rental property.
 Include in your description that they can schedule a tour in as little as an hour, any day of the week, and up until 7pm.

-Want to get your vacancy filled in 30 days or less?
+Want to get your vacancy filled?